ME/CFS Awareness Month Activities (May 2015)

 Dr Vallings has issued a profile of herself which can be read here.

 Information on Dr. Vallings book "Chronic Fatigue Syndrome, M.E.: Symptoms Diagnosis Management" (published in 2012) can be read here.
 Copies will be on sale at the meetings.

-This primer is now available from the Irish ME/CFS Association for €3 each, €5 for 2.
+This booklet, which describes ME/CFS for Medical Practitioners, is now available from the Irish ME/CFS Association for €3 each, €5 for 2.
 Prices including post and packaging (it's being sold at a slight loss - the authors say it couldn't be sold for profit, so we've rounded down).